Courses and Requirements

 Concentrators with a grade point average in the program of 3.5 or higher at the end of their junior year may, on approval, pursue an honors project in their senior year (550) under the direct supervision of a faculty member.
 To earn honors in American studies, students must maintain a grade point average of 3.5 or above in their coursework and earn a grade of A- or higher in 550.

 An interdisciplinary introduction to culture and society in the United States, from the colonial era through the 21st century, as revealed in literary, cinematic and historical texts.
 (Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 Not open to seniors.
-Maximum enrollment, 20.
-Nieves.
+Maximum enrollment, 18.

 Introduction to History and Theory of New Media.

 In order to develop a broad understanding of the religious lives of Native Americans, we explore diverse practices and worldviews.
 We begin with an examination of how Native American worldviews are unique and differ from modern-Western worldviews.
 With this grounding, we delve into explorations of the multifaceted history of Native American traditions including the Ghost Dance, the Sun Dance, religious freedom issues pertaining to the use of peyote, struggles over sacred places, and complex native engagements with Christianity.
 (Writing-intensive.)
-(Oral Presentations.)
-Open to first year students only.
 (Same as Religious Studies 129.)
-Maximum enrollment, 20.
-Seth Schermerhorn.
+Maximum enrollment, 16.
+Schermerhorn.

 Introduction to Asian-American Studies.